More concerns raised by experts over eating disorder prevalence

 In the letter, Dr Yellowlees says: "To encourage a positive attitude towards different body sizes using models who are not ultra thin would send the powerful message that healthy beats skinny.
 These unrealistic, overly-thin mannequins have the potential to have a detrimental effect on vulnerable young people's low self-esteem and feelings of inadequacies about their looks and body size."

 He said: "The increasing drive towards thinness in western culture remains one of the most important ingredients in the mix.
-Our society grossly overen-GB thinness, making it into a modern day virtue.
-Women grow up brainwashed into the belief that in order to be considered worthy, successful and attractive they have to be thin!"
+Our society grossly over-emphasises thinness, making it into a modern day virtue.
+Women grow up brainwashed into the belief that in order to be considered worthy, successful and attractive they have to be thin."

-"Enjoying a full recovery from an eating disorder is highly achievable, particularly when help is sought early on and treatment followed through a structured programme.
+"Enjoying a lasting recovery from an eating disorder is highly achievable, particularly when help is sought early on and treatment followed through a structured programme.
 Treatment for an eating disorder can be life-changing."

-The most accurate figures regarding the prevalence of eating disorders are those from the National Institute of Health and Clinical Excellence.
+The most accurate figures regarding the prevalence of eating disorders are those from the National Institute of Health and Care Excellence (NICE).
 These suggest that 1.6 million people in the UK are affected by an eating disorder, of which around 11% are male.
 However, more recent research from the NHS information centre showed that up to 6.4% of adults displayed signs of an eating disorder (Adult Psychiatric Morbidity Survey, 2007).
 Eating disorders are responsible for the highest number of deaths from psychiatric illness.

 Anyone can develop an eating disorder, regardless of age, sex, cultural or racial background, although the people most likely to be affected tend to be young women, particularly between the ages of 12-25.

-* Priory Group eating disorder series are based in Altrincham, Aberdeen, Brighton, Bristol, Cheadle (Cheshire), Chelmsford, Edinburgh, Glasgow, Hayes Grove, North London, Preston, Roehampton, Southampton, Ticehurst (Sussex), Woking and Birmingham."
+Priory Group's eating disorder services are based in Altrincham, Aberdeen, Brighton, Bristol, Cheadle (Cheshire), Chelmsford, Edinburgh, Glasgow, Hayes Grove, North London, Preston, Roehampton, Southampton, Ticehurst (Sussex), Woking and Birmingham.